coniferprod/k5ktool/README.md

 Requires .NET Core 3.1 or later.

+## Command-line arguments with dotnet

+To pass command-line arguments to the tool instead of having the `dotnet` tool intercept them, use the `--` argument, like this:

+    dotnet run -- --help

 ## File formats

 The Kawai K5000 patches are usually stored in two binary file formats: